 It just took 20 minutes to stain the workpiece.
 The wood now looks darker and aged.

 Areas of the wood which absorbed more of the baking soda solution such as pores on the face and the end grain had a greater change in colour.
-This is a definite way to quickly give the wood a weathered look.
+This is a quick and easy way to quickly give the wood a weathered look.